gar6920/Numberblocks/memory bank/RULES.md

 - Follow the architecture document precisely to ensure consistency
 - New JavaScript files should be placed in the js/ directory and then linked in index.html as needed

+## class structure
+- keep classes modular - each class should have a single responsibility
+- use classes to group related functionality